 - Daily attendance is expected at the Crossing. - Each absence requires a phone call or note from a parent or guardian excusing the absence.
 If no phone call or note is received, staff will call the student's parent/guardian and the absence may be reported as unexcused.
-One hour into each academic session, SchoolMessenger will pull an attendance report of all of the students marked absent unexcused.
-If you have opted to receive text messages from SchoolMessenger, you will receive a message informing you of your student's absence and that you will need to contact the school. - A parent phone call or note is also expected when students are arriving late or leaving early for appointments.
-These arrangements should be made at least 24 hours ahead of time.
+One hour into each academic session, PowerSchool will pull an attendance report of all the students marked absent unexcused and you will receive a message informing you of your student's absence and that you will need to contact the school.

-- Phone calls made to excuse absences can be made 24 hours a day.
+- A parent phone call or note is also expected when students are arriving late or leaving early for appointments.
+These arrangements should be made at least 24 hours ahead of time. - Phone calls made to excuse absences can be made 24 hours a day.
 If there is no one available to answer the phone, a voicemail message should be left.
-Parents/guardians are also free to contact the student's Career Pathway Instructor at their personal number if provided. - Attendance records are shared with students' home high schools as applicable. - O Excessive absences and/or tardiness may result in a student losing his/her slot as a student at the Crossing.
+Parents/guardians are also free to contact the student's Career Pathway Instructor at their personal number if provided. - Attendance records are shared with students' home high schools as applicable. - Excessive absences and/or tardiness may result in a student losing his/her slot as a student at the Crossing.